Azure/Solution-Architecture-Questions/docs/architecture.md

             * How are the IoT devices maintained and upgraded?
             * What central repository are the IoT devices reporting to?
             * Do you use Digital Twins?
-* External Integrations
+* Third-party Integrations
-    * Questions:
+    * Questions
-        * Does the system have any external integrations?  (e.g. SMTP, Database)
+        * What 3rd party systems does your system integreate with? (e.g. SMTP, Database)
+        * How do you plan to manage these 3rd party systems?
+        * If applicable, do you plan to use Azure 1st party services?
 * Platform
     * OS
         * Key Concepts